ketchbrookanalytics/migrate/README.md

 ## Example

-First load the package & the mock dataset (as a data frame) using `library()`
+First, load the package & the mock dataset (as a data frame) using `library()`

 ``` r